Glimmers of a post-geometric perspective: Setup

+It should be possible to capture non-perturbative aspects of quantum gravity without know\-ledge of its UV-completion.
+This is the broad point of view that motivates studying the black hole evaporation problem without relying on any specific UV-physics.
+In theories with holographic duals the stage for non-perturbative low energy gravity has been usefully depicted in~\cite{Jafferis:2017tiu}.
+It is argued that, much like in a standard non-gravitational system, the long wavelength modes of the bulk theory are linearly projected into the total Hilbert space of the CFT.
+In other words, they still represent a subspace of the total Hilbert space.
+Apparent contradictions and non-linearities related to the state dependence of bulk observables are taken care of by the standard diffeomorphism constraints of canonical gravity~\cite{Jafferis:2017tiu}, which restrict the physical Hilbert space and will be discussed momentarily.

+Inside the state $\Psi$ quantum fluctuations are expected to be present up to the UV with an exponentially suppressed distribution.
+For example, the standard vacuum wavefunction of a free scalar $\phi$ goes in Fourier space as

+However, for the effective field theory to make sense, the low energy dynamics should be independent of such a ``UV tail".
+Following the reasoning of~\cite{Jafferis:2017tiu}, the short wavelength modes should be safely set in their vacuum state, and it should be possible to characterize a generic low-energy state by the long modes that are populated below the cutoff.

+With this caveat in mind, it looks reasonable to make a ``low energy hypothesis" on the state $\Psi$, \begin{itemize} \item {\bf Assumption 1}\ Scalar curvature invariant operators (both 3- and 4-dimensional) will acquire a whole range of values within $\Psi$, depending on the position at which they are evaluated and on the quantum fluctuations present in $\Psi$.
+We require that, well below the cutoff of the theory, there is a \emph{maximal curvature scale} for such values, above which the corresponding probability rapidly drops to zero. \end{itemize}

-The purpose of this section is that of introducing a ``distance along the same time slice" operator between our observers.
-In order to make the argument as sharp as possible, we need to discuss two main assumptions. \begin{itemize} \item {\bf Assumption 1} \ In order for the fields $X^I$ to label observers, we need their gradients to be space-like vectors.
-So we will introduce the three scalar operators $g^{\mu \nu} \partial_\mu X^I \partial_\nu X^I$ (no summation over $I$ here) and make the very strong assumption that \emph{all possible values that these operators can assume when evaluated on $\Psi$ be strictly positive}---which in our mostly-positive convention for the metric means that the gradients are spacelike.
+Next we should make sure that the fields $X^I$ and $T$ behave sufficiently well in the low energy theory so that they can be used as a reference.
+We want to consider highly quantum states, but within limits!
+For example, the gradients of the fields $X^I$ should be spacelike when calculated on the state $\Psi$, \begin{itemize} \item {\bf Assumption 2} \ Consider the three scalar operators $g^{\mu \nu} \partial_\mu X^I \partial_\nu X^I$ (no summation over $I$ here).
+We assume that \emph{all possible values that these operators can take when evaluated on $\Psi$ are strictly positive}---which in our mostly-positive convention for the metric means that the gradients are spacelike.
 Such gradients should also never become parallel to each other.
-To this purpose, we can introduce a ``vector product" operator\footnote{This quantity is parallel to the fluid velocity.},
+To this purpose, we can introduce a ``vector product" operator parallel to the fluid velocity,